-- a) Date of completion of the market rate survey or alternative methodology (must be no earlier than July 1, 2016, and no later than July 1, 2018).
-11/03/2017 - b) Date the report containing results was made widely available no later than 30 days after the completion of the report.
+a) Date of completion of the market rate survey or alternative methodology (must be no earlier than July 1, 2016, and no later than July 1, 2018).
+11/03/2017 d) Describe how the Lead Agency considered stakeholder views and comments in the detailed report.

+- b) Date the report containing results was made widely available no later than 30 days after the completion of the report.
 10/24/2018 - c) Describe how the Lead Agency made the detailed report containing results widely available and provide the link where the report is posted.